ieee-newhacks/InventoryManager/README.md

 $ export FLASK_APP=app.py
 $ flask run
 ```
 Paste the given localhost domain into your browser.
-You are all set!
+You are all set! :sunglasses:

 ## What is SYDE Order?
 SYDE Order is a simple web app that simulates a seamless experience for potential retailers to organize and manage their inventory more effectively by offering them easy-to-read data regarding their current inventory, sales trends, and recommended restock quantities of certain items.
 The main goal here is to make their business more sustainable and develop a habit of making accurate restocks to avoid wasteful overstocking and maximizing profits.